MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 3. Under the **Favorites** section, select the star icon :::image type="icon" source="media/remove-prompt-icon1.png" border="false"::: for the prompt you want to remove.

-    Alternately, you can generate suggested content using the saved prompt, and then select the star icon :::image type="icon" source="media/remove-prompt-icon2.png" border="false"::: beside the prompt.
+    Alternatively, you can generate suggested content using the saved prompt, and then select the star icon :::image type="icon" source="media/remove-prompt-icon2.png" border="false"::: beside the prompt.

     :::image type="content" source="media/remove-prompt.png" alt-text="Screenshot showing icon to remove a saved prompt":::